hernantz/blog/content/its-the-competition-stupid.md

 ### Hypocrisy
 People think everything is free until they have to pay for it.
 When the government intervenes, is doesn't have that direct impact.
 If you care about something, there is for sure a way you can help, without forcing everyone else to commit as you.

-> To have progress, you want a system that is competitive, not one that is dominated by a single power.
-> Joel Mokyr

 Video Milton Friedman sobre justicia, libertad.